 The liquidity coverage ratio of the Discount Group is high, standing above the required minimal ratio as from the initial date of the Directive.
-Liquidity surplus enables flexibility in the management of the balance sheet and support the work plans of the Bank and the long-term view point.
+The surplus liquidity allows flexibility in the management of the balance sheet, and supports the long-term strategic plans of the Group for 2019.

-As of December 31, 2021, the ratio amounted to 127.50%, compared to 143.91% on December 31, 2020.
-The decrease of approx. NIS 3.6 billion in the liquidity surplus in the model (the difference between the liquidity buffer and the cash outflow), results from the fact that, in 2021, the Bank financed part of the credit portfolio's growth by utilizing surplus liquidity which had been accumulated in 2020, as was reflected by the decrease in liquid assets.
-In 2021, the pace of growth in the Bank's cash flow applications was greater than the growth in its cash flow sources.
+As of December 31, 2020, the ratio amounted to 143.91%, compared to 128.74% on December 31, 2019.
+The increase of NIS 8.4 billion in the liquidity surplus in the model (the difference between the liquidity buffer and the cash outflow), stemmed from the fact that in 2020, the Bank's resources increased at a higher rate than the total credit, creating liquidity surplus at the Bank, which were invested in liquid assets.